EOCOnline/hugo-calendar-widget/README.md

 functionality.
 Those are accepted at [https://github.com/eoconline/hugo-calendar-widget](https://github.com/eoconline/hugo-calendar-widget).

 Let me know if you appreciate & use this widget!
+- Star the repo above
-Send a note to HugoCalendar (at) eoc.online
+- I am always looking for new ideas and feedback: Send a note to HugoCalendar (at) eoc.online
+- If you find this useful, buy me some coffee: [donate via Paypal](https://www.paypal.me/vashjuan).